Databricks integrations overview

 For more information, see What is Databricks Partner Connect?.

 Databricks can read data from and write data to a variety of data formats such as CSV, Delta Lake, JSON, Parquet, XML, and other formats, as well as data storage providers such as Amazon S3, Google BigQuery and Cloud Storage, Snowflake, and other providers.

-Databricks has validated integrations with your favorite BI tools, including Power BI, Tableau, and others, allowing you to work with data through Databricks clusters and SQL endpoints, in many cases with low-code and no-code experiences.
+Databricks has validated integrations with your favorite BI tools, including Power BI, Tableau, and others, allowing you to work with data through Databricks clusters and SQL warehouses, in many cases with low-code and no-code experiences.

 For a comprehensive list, with connection instructions, see BI and visualization.

 In addition to access to all kinds of data sources, Databricks provides integrations with ETL/ELT tools like dbt, Prophecy, and Azure Data Factory, as well as data pipeline orchestration tools like Airflow and SQL database tools like DataGrip, DBeaver, and SQL Workbench/J.

 SQL database tools: Use a SQL database tool.

 Databricks supports developer tools such as DataGrip, IntelliJ, PyCharm, Visual Studio Code, and others, that allow you to work with data through Databricks clusters and SQL warehouses by writing code.